Oaklight/ToolRegistry/README_en.md

 ## Registering Hub Tools

 Hub tools are registered to ToolRegistry using the `register_from_class` method.
 This allows developers to extend the functionality of ToolRegistry by creating custom tool classes with reusable methods.

-> **Note:** Previously, the method `register_static_tools` and the concept of `StaticMethodIntegration` were used for registering static methods from classes.
-These have now been replaced by `register_from_class`.
-Similarly, `register_from_mcp` has been replaced by `register_from_mcp`, and `register_from_openapi` by `register_from_openapi`.
-All old methods are planned to be deprecated soon, so please migrate to the new interfaces as soon as possible.
-For backward compatibility, the old names remain as aliases to the new ones.

 Example: